-Most recently the department hired Kellie Shamel who previously worked for the Office of Strategic Initiatives for the State of New Hampshire.
+Most recently the department hired Kellie Shamel who previously worked for the Office of Strategic 37 Initiatives for the State of New Hampshire.
 This is her first foray into local government.
-She is getting the experience, and is working well with the department.
+She is 38 39 getting the experience, and is working well with the department.

-By way of providing an update on the number of hours the department has spent at land use meetings, he noted in 2017, the department saw 106 agenda items for the Planning Board and Zoning Board of Adjustment (ZBA), which is up from 100 in 2016.
+By way of providing an update on the number of hours the department has spent at land use meetings, 41

+42 he noted in 2017, the department saw 106 agenda items for the Planning Board and Zoning Board of

+Adjustment (ZBA), which is up from 100 in 2016.
 They also went up from 67.12 staff hours to 80.12.
+43

-He stated his belief the main reasons for that are having had a few larger projects as well as doubling up on staff with Kellie being new to the department (2 employees attending meetings).
+He stated his belief the main reasons for that are having had a few larger projects as well as doubling 44 45 up on staff with Kellie being new to the department (2 employees attending meetings).

-Assistant Town Manager/Finance Director Micali noted the requested vehicle would primarily be housed in the department, but it will be available to all departments.
-When asked if employees could utilize their personal vehicles and be reimbursed, he stated they can.
-The proposed purchase would be of a used vehicle.
-Director Thompson commented one of the advantages to purchasing a used car outside of the existing pool of vehicles is the vast difference between the type of usage on a police vehicle versus a private vehicle.

-Councilor Boyd questioned why the vehicle is listed under the Community Development budget rather than General Government.
-The response was that the request was made by the department for its needs.
+Assistant Town Manager/Finance Director Micali noted the requested vehicle would primarily be 1 housed in the department, but it will be available to all departments.
+When asked if employees could 2 utilize their personal vehicles and be reimbursed, he stated they can.
+The proposed purchase would be 3 of a used vehicle.
+Director Thompson commented one of the advantages to purchasing a used car 4 outside of the existing pool of vehicles is the vast difference between the type of usage on a police 5 vehicle versus a private vehicle.
+6 7 8 Councilor Boyd questioned why the vehicle is listed under the Community Development budget rather than General Government.
+The response was that the request was made by the department for its 9 needs.
 The department will utilize the vehicle 75-80% of the time.
-Councilor Boyd stated his belief it should come under the General Government budget.
-Town Manager Cabanel commented the reason they wished to put it under the Community Development is so that it is understood the vehicle is primarily that of the department.

-When asked about the amount of mileage the department puts on a vehicle, Director Thompson stated his belief 95% of vehicle usage is local, and likely less than 2,000 miles/year.
-Typically, when traveling out of Town for conferences, etc., employees utilize their personal vehicles, and are reimbursed.
+Councilor Boyd stated his belief it 10 should come under the General Government budget.
+Town Manager Cabanel commented the reason 11 they wished to put it under the Community Development is so that it is understood the vehicle is 12 his belief 95% of vehicle usage is local, and likely less than 2,000 miles/year.
+Typically, when 16 traveling out of Town for conferences, etc., employees utilize their personal vehicles, and are 17